4 Steps to A Safe Home

 Another safety must-have is a carbon monoxide detector.
 This deadly, colorless, odorless gas is becoming a threat in more and more of today's energy-efficient and airtight homes.

-The source of carbon monoxide is usually faulty burning in, or poor venting of, a furnace or another appliance.
+The source of carbon monoxide is usually faulty combustion or poor venting of a furnace or other appliance.

 3. For a Safe Home Check for Environmental Hazards

-The dust of this carcinogen can cause serious lung ailments when inhaled.
+The dust of this carcinogen can cause severe lung ailments when inhaled.

 If the asbestos is in your garage near the furnace and you rarely go there, you should be aware of it and regularly check its condition.